FOUR YEAR UNDER GRADUATE PROGRAM (FYUGP)

 Rural Sociology in India (C-08)

-• Understand the changes that are taking place in rural society with reference to agrarian reforms and rural development programmes.
+- Understand the changes that are taking place in rural society with reference to agrarian reforms and rural development programs.

 Sociology of Kinship (C-09)